ulybyshev/Green-Kubo_solver/readme.txt

     ==1 additioal regularization is introduced
 	format:
 	    1   N_{valid_timeslices}    i1   i2  .....  i_{N_{valid}}
-	    (numbers should be sorted ascending, contact term in correlator is under number 0, so valid timeslices start from 1 and proceed till Nt)
+	    (numbers should be sorted in ascending order, contact term in correlator is under number 0, so valid timeslices start from 1 and proceed till Nt)

 example of the file with parameters